 - 1 whole green onion, finely minced (white & light green parts)

 - 1/2 teaspoon salt

 - 1/8 teaspoon freshly ground black pepper

-- Put ricotta in a large bowl.
-Stir in cheeses.
-Add green onion to cheese mixture.
-Stir in rosemary, egg, salt and pepper.
-Cover and refrigerate until ready to serve.
+Put the ricotta in a large bowl.
+Stir in the cheeses.
+Add the green onion to cheese mixture.
+Stir in the rosemary, egg, salt and pepper.
+Cover and refrigerate until ready to use.

 - Preheat oven to 350°F.

-- Melt butter in a small saucepan.
+Melt the butter in a small saucepan.
 Lightly brush a large rimmed baking sheet with about 1 tablespoon of the melted butter.

-- Place 1 phyllo sheet on work surface with short end close to you (keep remaining phyllo covered with plastic wrap and damp kitchen towel.
-Brush phyllo lightly with melted butter, then cut lengthwise into 3 equal strips, each about 4 inches wide.
-Place 1 tablespoon of cheese mixture at bottom end of strip.
+Place 1 phyllo sheet on a work surface with the short end close to you (keep the remaining phyllo covered with plastic wrap and a damp kitchen towel.)
+Brush the phyllo lightly with melted butter, then cut lengthwise into 3 equal strips, each about 4 inches wide.
+Place 1 tablespoon of cheese mixture at bottom end of each strip.
 Fold a corner of phyllo over filling and repeat folding as you would fold a flag until entire strip is folded, brushing with melted butter as you go along.
-Place triangles on baking sheet and brush tops with melted butter.
-Repeat process until you have 24 triangles.
+Place the triangles on a baking sheet and brush the tops with melted butter.
+Repeat the process until you have 24 triangles.

 - Bake until golden brown and crisp, about 20 minutes.

 - *A pictorial how-to for how to assemble phyllo triangles can be found here: How to Make Spinach, Sundried Tomato Phyllo Triangles.

 - *Be sure to have several extra sheets of phyllo dough on hand as they tend to stick together.

 - *The filling can be made a day in advance.
 Feta cheese can be substituted for the Gorgonzola if you prefer.